TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 24/Matthew 24.49.md

 ---

-and shall begin to beat his fellow-servants, and shall eat and drink with the drunken;
+and begins to beat his fellow servants, and eat and drink with the drunkards,